Stuck Air Vent on Lang Firebox

 Learn from our own Jim Mahlmann how to easily overcome a stuck air vent using the Ben Lang way.

 Lang BBQ Smokers are well known for their high durability, but, as an outdoor cooking tool,

 the Lang BBQ Smoker Cooker is subjected to many external forces.

-Depending on your location, the forces of nature such as extreme cold, high humidity, and salt air can affect some aspects of your Lang BBQ Smoker.
+Depending on your location, the forces of nature such as extreme cold, high humidity, and salt air can effect some aspects of your Lang BBQ Smoker.

 The best way to apply the oil is by spraying it in the small gap between the firebox and the air vent cap while forcing movement on the air vent cap.
-Repeat those until the cap feels loser and easier to rotate.
+Repeat this process until the cap feels loser and it is easier to rotate.